Skip to main content

 Professional and industry bodies

-You can join the Institution of Civil Engineers (ICE) for professional development opportunities.
+You can join the Institution of Civil Engineers (ICE) for professional development opportunities and to make industry contacts.

 Further information

-You can find out more about how to become a civil engineer from the Institution of Civil Engineers (ICE).
+You can learn more about how to become a civil engineer from the Institution of Civil Engineers (ICE).

 What it takes